 Your paper should be pretty much covered at this point but use extra bits of moss and more pins to fill in any holes as required.

-Again it’s like wrapping a parcel with ribbon but you do it 3 times instead of two giving you six sections for the pumpkin (see pic).
+It is a bit like wrapping a parcel with ribbon but you do it 3 times instead of two giving you six sections for the pumpkin.

-Now knot the two lengths of rope a few times to make the pumpkin stalk (on the first one I made I actually trimmed the excess off and attached another piece of twisted rope).
+Now knot the two lengths of rope a few times to make the pumpkin stalk (on the first one I made I actually trimmed the excess off and attached another piece of twisted rope, it works both ways).